u5197140705-commits/dbus_porting_BA/dbus_porting_summary.md

 **Purpose and Changes:**
 -   **Functionality Equivalence:** **New Functionality.** This function provides the necessary initialization for the new SPI communication.
 -   **New Layer:** This is a new abstraction layer specifically for Zephyr's SPI driver.
 It encapsulates the Zephyr-specific SPI device initialization and management.
--   **Device Tree Integration:** Uses `DEVICE_DT_GET(DT_ALIAS(spi0))` to retrieve the SPI device instance based on the Zephyr Device Tree, which is a fundamental Zephyr concept for hardware configuration.
+-   **Device Tree Integration:** Uses `DEVICE_DT_GET(DT_NODELABEL(flexcomm1))` to retrieve the SPI device instance based on the Zephyr Device Tree, which is a fundamental Zephyr concept for hardware configuration.
 -   **Device Readiness Check:** Employs `device_is_ready()` to ensure the SPI peripheral is initialized and ready for use.
+-   **Asynchronous Receive:** The `spi_abstraction_init` now starts an asynchronous SPI receive operation using `spi_transceive_cb` in slave mode.
+This function will continuously attempt to receive data and trigger `spi_transceive_callback` upon completion.
--   **Interrupt Configuration:** The `TODO` comment has been replaced with a placeholder for enabling interrupt-driven operation.
-The `spi_abstraction_set_rx_msg_queue` function is now used to provide the message queue for received data.
+-   **Interrupt Configuration:** The previous placeholder for interrupt configuration has been replaced with the actual asynchronous receive initiation.
+The `spi_transceive_callback` is responsible for putting received data into the `dbal_spi_rx_msg_queue`.

 ### 2.5 DBus Lock (DBLK) Functionality